cdx5/cdx5.github.io/src/posts/2025-02-03/index.md

 In the end this was a quick one-off that went into an email.
 Not very important to me or to the people who received it.
 I guess that’s why I feel the urge to commemorate it here.

-2. Wilks Group, _A Flat Suite_ album art
+## 2. Wilks Group, _A Flat Suite_ album art

-My friend [Zack][3] asked if I wanted to work on the album art for their upcoming album and I don’t think I’ve ever worked on a music release before so I was really excited for the opportunity.
+My friend [Zack][3] asked if I wanted to work on the album art for their upcoming album and I don’t think I’ve ever worked on a music release before so I was excited for the opportunity.
 [The songs][4] are mostly acoustic arrangements and so it made sense to me to make this another drawing project.
 Drawing is acoustic design?

 ![A Flat Suit sketch](/posts/2025-02-03/zw-drawing-1.jpg) _My first attempt to scan the ”A Flat Suite” drawing captured the Smack Mellon invitation sketch underneath.
 Funny._

 I had this idea to depict flatness in the text.
 I wasn't sure how I would render it in the final version, but I started with this drawing of the letters in one-point perspective, thinking that the “shadow” of the reversed letters would spell the title in the correct orientation.
-From there, honestly I got really stuck so I made a page of nothing doodles a few weeks later to clear the cobwebs.
+From there, honestly I got stuck so I made a page of nothing doodles a few weeks later to clear the cobwebs.

 ![more sketches](/posts/2025-02-03/zw-drawing-3.jpg)
 _I had just gotten a stencil in the mail for entirely different reasons._

 My next step would normally be to image trace and start playing around with all the parts, but this time it felt wrong - or at least boring.
-Especially so soon after finishing a project using the same old process.
-It dawned on me that I could use the raw drawings as primary elements.
+Especially so soon after finishing a project using the same process.
+It dawned on me that I could work with the raw drawings as primary elements.
 Something I had weirdly never considered before.

 ![early draft](/posts/2025-02-03/zw-sketches-2.jpg)
 _Struggling with including digital type._

-Another thing I was getting sick of was feeling like the type is an isolated layer on top of a drawn background.
+In my sketches, I was getting sick of digital type feeling like an isolated layer on top of a drawn background.
 No combination felt incorporated or of the same world.
-Album art is forgiving in that it doesn't need to have legible text, or any text at all.
+Album art is forgiving in that it doesn’t need to have legible text, or any text at all.
 Collage felt like a refreshing way to think about things.
 I came up with new rules about how images could have baselines and align to the grid.
-I did my best to arrange the drawings like letters.
+I did my best to arrange the drawings as if they were letters.

 ![final A Flat Suite album art](/posts/2025-02-03/cdxs_zw_a-flat-suite_side-A_11.06.24.png) _The final album art.
 Type it with pencil._

 I’m happy to have unstuck myself in this way.
-It isn’t a competition, but I like the way this project came out much more than the Smack Mellon piece.
 I can’t promise that I’ll never use image trace again.
 The lesson here for me is less about vector vs. raw and more about creating a cohesive visual language that better integrates the hand with the not-hand.
 At the very least it feels nice to have done something differently.

 ### Note: This post is filed as being created on 2025.02.03.
 That is the day I started this draft.
 The actual publish date is 2025.02.21.
 I can’t decide what is more accurate so I’m leaving it in the past.